Physician Assistant (BPA)

 - More Information about Physician Assistant

-A master's degree is offered via distance learning from NOVA Southeastern University.
+An onlin master's degree option is offered through a cooperative agreement with NOVA Southeastern University.

 Recommended High School Subjects

 High school students should focus their academic course work on written and oral communication, upper level mathematics, biology, chemistry, and physics courses with labs.

 Special Admissions Requirements